Ohtani ties it, Simmons wins it in 9th as Angels beat Jays

 Ohtani broke his bat but lined a single to center for his first hit of the series, and Simmons chased Clippard with a single through the drawn-in infield.

+Calhoun entered the day tied for the major league lead with six outfield assists.

+"There's nobody else you want that ball going to," Simmons said.
+"You know he's going to give you a good throw every time."

-Trout went 1 for 2 with three walks, raising his major league-leading total to 45, as the Angels scored more than three runs for just the second time in 11 games.
+Trout went 1 for 2 with three walks, raising his major league-leading total to 45.

 The Angels came in 0-18 when trailing after eight innings.